 Embroidery: A Step-By-Step Guide To More Than 200 Stitches is a wonderfully helpful guide to all sorts of beautiful stitches.
 No matter what kinds of stitches you’re into, Lucinda Ganderton has found one for you and will show you exactly how to put it together.

-What could be better: While we liked the easy-to-understand instructions, we thought, at times, they got a little too in-depth.
+What is not ideal about it?
+While we liked the easy-to-understand instructions, we thought, at times, they got a little too in-depth.
 The author could have shortened them a little and dropped some of the more minute steps.

 The Royal School of Needlework Book of Embroidery – Premium Pick